The Courage to Be Disliked Review: Key Adlerian Concepts Explained

 How we assign meaning to our experiences and create our reality

 Central to the book’s philosophy is the concept that human behavior is goal-oriented rather than causally determined.
-We actively interpret events and assign meaning to our experiences, essentially creating our reality through this process of interpretation.
+We actively interpret events and assign meaning to our experiences, thereby creating our reality.

 The authors illustrate how two people can experience identical events yet derive completely different meanings from them based on their perspectives and goals.
 This understanding challenges readers to examine how they might be unconsciously creating interpretations that limit their potential or happiness.